salimdellali/dummy-react-conf-backend/README.md

 ### Repo structure :

-- Root folder `/` : the RESTful API of the React Conf.
+- Root folder `/` :
   - `dashboard/` folder : the control panel for admins of the React Conf ( using Create-React-App boilerplate ).
+  - `middleware/` folder : functions that execute during the lifecycle of a request to the Express server, containes `auth` function for authentification using JWT .
+  - `models/` folder : mongoose models provide an interface to the MongoDB database for creating, querying, updating and deleting documents.
+  - `routes/` folder : application’s endpoints (URIs) to respond to requests, contains a RESTful API of the React Conf.
+  - `UML Diagrams/` folder : UML Diagrams for better project description.

 ### Usage :